ROCm/rocDecode/docs/reference/rocDecode-hw-decoder.rst

 The ``pfn_display_picture`` callback is triggered when a frame has been decoded.
 The decoded frame can then be further processed in device memory.
 The implementation for this callback needs to call ``rocDecGetVideoFrame()`` to obtain the decoded frame's HIP device pointer.

-``rocDecGetVideoFrame()`` maps the video ID of the decoded frame to HIP.
+``rocDecGetVideoFrame()`` provides a way to access the decoded frame in HIP.
 This is a blocking call that only returns once frame decoding and memory mapping is complete.
 It returns the HIP device pointer as well as information about the :doc:`output surface type <../conceptual/rocDecode-memory-types>`.

 If the output surface type is ``OUT_SURFACE_MEM_DEV_INTERNAL``, meaning intermediate GPU memory, the direct pointer to the decoded surface is provided.
 If the requested surface type is ``OUT_SURFACE_MEM_DEV_COPIED`` or ``OUT_SURFACE_MEM_HOST_COPIED``, the internal decoded frame is copied to another buffer, either in device memory or host memory.